 I started testing gluten-free flours in 1998, when I was diagnosed with celiac disease.
 After having tested just about every gluten-free flour out there, I can save you a lot of time and hassle when I say that almond flour is far superior to other flours in terms of every major aspect –nutrition, ease-of-use, and taste!

-In all of my recipes I use blanched almond flour.
-They will not work with unblanched, in fact, they will be miserable failures, so I do not recommend even trying unblanched.
+Please note, in all of my recipes, I use blanched almond flour!
+My recipes will not work with unblanched almond products, or almond meal, in fact, they will be epic failures, so I do not recommend even trying unblanched products.

 I avoid purchasing almond flour retail at all costs!
 It is more than $15 per pound in the grocery store.
 If you purchase it online it is generally less than half of that including shipping.
 Yes, still expensive, but packed with protein and flavor, so for me, worth the cost.

-NOTE: One example of almond flour you will find in retail stores is Bob's Red Mill.
-This product yields poor, runny results when used in my recipes; compared to other almond flours it has a very coarse texture.
+One brand you will find in retail stores is Bob's Red Mill.
+This product yields poor, runny results when used in my recipes.
+Compared to other brands it has a very coarse texture.
 I do not recommend using Bob's Red Mill almond flour in my recipes.